 17548 Ventura Blvd, Encino, CA 91316

 Domingos is one of the oldest and most popular Italian delis in the Valley.
-With celebrity clientele like Hilary Duff and Gwen Stefani, Domingos has earned quite a reputation for their high-quality ingredients.
+With a celebrity clientele like Hilary Duff and Gwen Stefani, Domingos has earned quite a reputation for their high-quality ingredients.

 A yelper wrote: